jaykdoe/infranodus/README.md

 6. `cd /vagrant` to get into the project directory on the Virtual machine
 7. `node app.js` to run the application
 8. You can access the app from http://192.168.66.101:3000 - if you want a different IP address, change the `ip` setting under `config.vm.network` in the `vagrantfile`.
-9. To sign up for an account, visit http://192.168.66.101:3000/signup?invitation=secretcode - replace `secretcode` with the value of `secrets.invitation` in your `config.json`.
+9. To create an account on your local machine, visit http://192.168.66.101:3000/signup?invitation=secretcode - replace `secretcode` with the value of `secrets.invitation` in your `config.json`.

 =================